VelocityPowered/documentation/users/configuration.rst

     # Should we forward IP addresses and other data to backend servers?
     # Available options:
     # - "none":   No forwarding will be done.
-All players will appear to be connecting from the proxy
+All players will appear to be connecting from the
-    #             and will have offline-mode UUIDs.
+    #             proxy and will have offline-mode UUIDs.
-    # - "legacy": Forward player IPs and UUIDs in BungeeCord-compatible fashion.
-Use this if you run
+    # - "legacy": Forward player IPs and UUIDs in a BungeeCord-compatible format.
+Use this if
-    #             servers using Minecraft 1.12 or lower.
+    #             you run servers using Minecraft 1.12 or lower.
-    # - "modern": Forward player IPs and UUIDs as part of the login process using Velocity's native
+    # - "modern": Forward player IPs and UUIDs as part of the login process using Velocity's
-    #             forwarding.
+    #             native forwarding.
 Only applicable for Minecraft 1.13 or higher.
-    player-info-forwarding = "modern"
+    player-info-forwarding-mode = "NONE"

     # If you are using modern IP forwarding, configure an unique secret here.
-    forwarding-secret = "5up3r53cr3t"
+    forwarding-secret = "5L7eb15i6yie"

-    # Announce whether or not your server supports Forge/FML.
-If you run a modded server, we suggest turning this on.
+    # Announce whether or not your server supports Forge.
+If you run a modded server, we
+    # suggest turning this on.
     announce-forge = false

     [servers]
     # Configure your servers here.
+Each key represents the server's name, and the value
+    # represents the IP address of the server to connect to.
     lobby = "127.0.0.1:30066"
     factions = "127.0.0.1:30067"
     minigames = "127.0.0.1:30068"

-    # In what order we should try servers when a player logs in or is kicked from a server.
+    # In what order we should try servers when a player logs in or is kicked from aserver.
     try = [
         "lobby"
     ]

+    [forced-hosts]
+    # Configure your forced hosts here.
+    "lobby.example.com" = [
+        "lobby"
+    ]
+    "factions.example.com" = [
+        "factions"
+    ]
+    "minigames.example.com" = [
+        "minigames"
+    ]

     [advanced]
     # How large a Minecraft packet has to be before we compress it.
-Setting this to zero will compress all packets, and
+Setting this to zero will
-    # setting it to -1 will disable compression entirely.
+    # compress all packets, and setting it to -1 will disable compression entirely.
     compression-threshold = 256

     # How much compression should be done (from 0-9).
-The default is -1, which uses zlib's default level of 6.
+The default is -1, which uses the
+    # default level of 6.
     compression-level = -1

-    # How fast (in miliseconds) are clients allowed to connect after the last connection?
-Default: 3000
+    # How fast (in milliseconds) are clients allowed to connect after the last connection?
+By
-    # Disable by setting to 0
+    # default, this is three seconds.
+Disable this by setting this to 0.
     login-ratelimit = 3000

     # Specify a custom timeout for connection timeouts here.
 The default is five seconds.